 Practical led and observed training.
 This will ensure the course is mapped to the above standards.

 By choosing a naturopath who is a member of the FHT, you can be confident that they are professionally trained, qualified and insured.
-They will also be listed on our Complementary Healthcare Therapist Register, as reiki is considered a form of complementary healthcare.
+They will also be listed on our FHT Therapist Register, as reiki is considered a form of complementary healthcare.